traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 }
 ```

-We'll assume you have fetched your positions from the subgraph, resulting in `UserBinPosition[]` as the following:
+We'll assume you have fetched your positions from the subgraph, resulting in `UserBinPosition[]`.
+We can then get the `userPositionIds`.

 ```js
 interface UserBinPosition {